AN/TRC-97

 The AN/TRC-97 Radio Set, or TRC-97, is a radio set that has 12 multiplex channels, later expanded to 24 channels and 16 telegraph channels connected to an analog radio.
 The radio set is a mobile terminal that can transmit up to 40 mi straight line-of-sight at up to 1 watt, using a traveling wave tube amplifier, or 96 mi in tropospheric scatter at up to 1 kilowatt, using a tunable klystron amplifier, at a frequency range of 4.4 to 5 gigahertz and 1.2 to 2.2 gigahertz.
 The set has been manufactured by RCA in Camden, New Jersey.

 In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/TRC-97" designation represents the 97th design of an Army-Navy electronic device for ground transportable two-way communication radio system.
 The JETDS system also now is used to name all Department of Defense electronic systems.

+The AN/TRC-97 project was instigated in 1962 as an ultra high frequency tropospheric scatter means of communication to support the Marine Tactical Data System.
+The preproduction model was delivered to the Marine Corps Base Quantico in late 1964 and underwent testing and evaluation until June 1967.
+In service it was used to provide, data voice and text communications between Tactical Air Operations Centers, Tactical Air Command Centers and MIM-23 Hawk missile batteries.
+The antennae of the system were targeted by communist forces during the Vietnam War but marines in the field found they could substitute them with 5-gallon coffee cans and still be able to communicate over 50 mi.